Uniform asymptotic expansions for the zeros of Bessel functions: Introduction

 The expansion (\ref{eq03}), and related ones for other solutions of Bessel's equation, is the main focus of this paper, with the aim to make (\ref{eq03}) easily computable, thus providing a means to compute all the zeros to high accuracy.
 Here we shall derive simple and explicit expressions for $z_{m,s}$, as described below, using a method that is widely applicable to other special functions.

 We achieve this in two steps.
 Firstly in \cref{sec2} we examine general ordinary differential equations having a turning point.
 We shall obtain Cherry type expansions (see \cite{Cherry:1950:UAF}), where there is no derivative of the Airy approximant, and instead an asymptotic expansion occurs inside the argument of a single Airy function.
 As we shall demonstrate, this makes it significantly easier to derive asymptotic expansions for the zeros.
-Error bounds for expansions of Cherry type were later given by the present author in \cite{Dunster:2014:OEB}.
+Error bounds in the real variable case for expansions of Cherry type were later given by the present author in \cite{Dunster:2014:OEB}.
 However, the coefficients in both these papers are as hard to compute as in the standard form \cite[Chap.
 11]{Olver:1997:ASF}.

-Instead, in the present paper we employ the exponential form of Liouville Green (LG) expansions as given in \cite{Dunster:2020:LGE}, and as a result our new Airy function expansions have coefficients that are readily computable, since they do not required nested integration.
+Instead, in the present paper we employ the exponential form of Liouville Green (LG) expansions as given in \cite{Dunster:2020:LGE}, and as a result our new Airy function expansions have coefficients that are readily computable, since they do not require nested integration.
 The method of employing these LG expansions bears similarities to \cite{Dunster:2017:COA}, where uniform asymptotic expansions of the form involving the Airy function and its derivative were obtained where the coefficients are also easier to compute than the traditional forms described above.
-In addition the error bounds for this approach \cite{Dunster:2021:SEB} are significantly simpler in form than previously \cite[Chap.
+In addition the error bounds for this approach \cite{Dunster:2021:SEB} are significantly simpler in form than given previously \cite[Chap.
 11]{Olver:1997:ASF}.

-We then apply the new general theory of \cref{sec2} to Bessel's equation, which allows us to asymptotically solve for the zeros with an expansion of the form (\ref{eq03}), but now obtaining an explicit recursion relation for the coefficients (\cref{sec3}).
+We then apply the new general theory of \cref{sec2} to Bessel's equation in \cref{sec3}, which allows us to asymptotically solve for the zeros with an expansion of the form (\ref{eq03}), but now obtaining an explicit recursion relation for the coefficients.
 We further show that they are elementary rational functions of three readily computed variables.
 We also have the advantage of symbolic algebra to evaluate these coefficients, in our case Maple\footnote{Maple 2020.2.
 Maplesoft, a division of Waterloo Maple Inc., Waterloo, Ontario.}.
+In \cref{sec4} we obtain similar expansions for the zeros of the derivatives of Bessel functions.